kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-11-27-handle-resolution-failure.md

 Currently the SSL Certificate for hdl.handle.net has been revoked, so some browsers are stopping access to the the site.
 This impacts both K-REx and any site that utilizies the Handle Service from CNRI.

 We have reached out to their support, and are waiting for a response.

+> This is resolved.
+We haven't yet finalized the root cause analysis, but the most likely explanation is a mistake made by us while requesting a new certificate, which had been scheduled for update early in December.
+We apologize for the inconvenience.